luke-h1/airbnb-clone/README.md

 ### Structure
 This project is made up of 4 areas that share code using <a href='https://lerna.js.org/' target="_blank">Lerna</a>

-* 🔥 Server - GraphQL, Typescript server
+* Server - GraphQL, Typescript server
-* 🔨 app - React Native app
+* app - React Native app
-* 🚀 web - Next.js frontend website
+* web - Next.js frontend website
-* 💥 common - Common functionality used across the server, app & web
+* common - Common functionality used across the server, app & web

-### Tech stack
-TODO
 ## Getting started with local development

 ### Prerequisites
 * This project targets Node V14.
 Ensure you're using Node V14 by using something such as NVM.
 * Ensure you have Node / NPM installed.
 * Ensure Postgres is installed & is running (see backend section for more details)
 * Ensure Redis is installed & is running (see backend section for more details)
-* This project only supports Mac / Linux.
-Any issues on Windows and you're on your own.
 * Ensure your postgres user has superuser access on the `abb-clone` DB